mdontas/DeepQLearning/README.md

 Two important notes here:
 * The target $y$ depicts the expected rewards of a (state, action) pair as the sum of the immediate reward of the action and the highest expected value after following any action at the next state, where the latter is discounted by a fator of $γ$.
-* The next state q values are not obtained from the trainable network; another network, the target network (with the same architecture as the original) is used to compute the max q value for the target $y$.
+* The next state q-values are not obtained from the trainable network; another network, the target network (with the same architecture as the original) is used to compute the max q value for the target $y$.
 The only difference with the original is that this network has more stable weights, which are updated from the original, though at a slower pace using the formula:
 $$θ_t = kθ + (1-k)θ_t$$

+### Experience Replay

+In order to improve the efficacy as well as the efficiency of the learning process, the idea of experience replay is implemented.
+According to it, the examples ran at each iteration are stored in a buffer from where a sample is taken in order to calculate the gradients and update the weights.
+The replay buffer follows the **SARS** logic (state, action, rewrds, next state).
+In a nutshell, the overall process has the following steps:
+1. At the beginning of each episode, initialize the buffer and get the intitial states.
+2. At every iteration generate a SARS sequence for every state implementing an **e-greedy** policy (with probability e select at random, otherwise select the action that maximizes target $y$) and store the experiences in the buffer.
+Also update the target network weights by the aforementioned formula.
+3. Every x iterations, draw a random sample from the buffer and use it to train the model (***Note***: the buffer contains only the raw values of the examples, so q-values will be calculated again based on current networks' weights - which is the whole point anyway).

+### Network Architecture

+The network layers are as follows:
+* **Input layer**:
+  * $3|V|$ neurons, where $V$ stands for the vehicles available (specified by instance data).
+For each vehicle we keep track of its profit, load and cost.
+* **1st hidden layer**:
+  * 32 neurons
+  * ReLu activation
+* **2nd hidden layer**:
+  * 16 neurons
+  * ReLu activation
+* **Output layer**:
+  * 7 neurons (as many as the actions)
+  * Linear activation (rewards can be negative - when the action generates an infeasible solution, so we don't want to constrain the output)

+Regarding the hidden layers, I'm considering the implementation of LeakyReLu activations instead of plain ReLu, since it will provide the flexibility of having negative outputs in those layers as well.
+The drawback with this idea is that it will possibly cause the outputs to deviate and thus slow down learning.

+Another concern has to do with the scale difference between inputs and outputs.
+Inputs have a scale of $i * 10^2$, whereas outputs are in most cases around $i * 10^0$ (except for when the action is infeasible, in which case the reward is placed at -1000).
+I believe that lowering the scale of the inputs to match that of the outputs will accelerate learning, therefore I am about to implement one of the following alternatives: